wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       The behavior of a :term:`system` over time for a given :term:`input`.

    voltage
       The measurement of how much an electric field is "pushing" electrons through a circuit.
 It is sometimes called "Electromotive Force", or "EMF".
-It is measured in units of "Volts" It always is defined between *two* points in a circuit.
-If one electron travels between two points that have one volt of EMF between them, it will have been accelerated to the point of having $\frac{1}{6241509074000000000}$ joules of energy.
+It is measured in units of "Volts".
+It always is defined between *two* points in a circuit.
+If one electron travels between two points that have one volt of EMF between them, it will have been accelerated to the point of having :math:`\frac{1}{6241509074000000000}` joules of energy.

    viscous drag
       The force generated from an object moving *relatively* slowly through non-turbulent fluid.
 It describes the most common type of "air resistance" an FRC robot would encounter, as well as losses in a gearbox from displacing grease.
 See `Drag (physics) <https://en.wikipedia.org/wiki/Drag_(physics)#Very_low_Reynolds_numbers:_Stokes'_drag>`__ on wikipedia for more info.